ptdewey/frc-scouting-database/README.md

-## FRC Event Modeling 2023:
+## FRC Event Modeling:

-Welcome to a project I made to help with scouting for the 2023 First Robotics Competition.
+Welcome to a project I made to help with scouting in the First Robotics Competition.
 I am a college student studying data science, and I originally made this for my old team 2106.
+While this code was originally created for the 2023 season, it has been adapted to be year agnostic, allowing (hypothetically) use for any season.

 ## How to Use: